Can You Negotiate Both IRS and FTB Debt at the Same Time

 Frequently Asked Questions

-• Can I negotiate one agreement to cover both IRS and FTB debt?
+Can one resolution plan cover both IRS and FTB balances?

 Marc The CPA's Tax Blog